govind-bhombe/Selenium-Practice/README.md

 #hashtag#hashtag
 hashtag#Round 2: (Techno-Managerial)

-1. Explain your framework in detail.
-2. In your framework, if you have 100 pages, do you create 100 Page Objects?
-3. What is an “Element click intercepted” exception, and how do you fix it?
-4. How do you take screenshots for failed test cases only in TestNG?
 5. Explain how to connect your test cases with Azure.
 6. What is the get fetch command?
 7. In Postman, how do you delete a variable after test execution is finished?